-Mr. Burbank early perceived the tremendous possibilities of a cactus without thorns developed to a commercial state and set about the task of producing such a spineless or thornless cactus.
+Mr. Burbank early perceived the tremendous possibilities of a cactus without thorns developed to a commercial state and set about the task of producing such a cactus.
 He has more than accomplished the aims he had in mind when seventeen or eighteen years ago he first conceived the idea of developing the wild, thorny cactus into a satisfactory and easily handled forage.
-The Burbank Spineless Cactus, considered in all its possibilities, is superior to any forage grown on the face of the earth.
+The Burbank Forage Cactus, considered in all its possibilities, is destined to become one of the world's most important stock foods.

-The economic effect of Mr. Burbank's achievement in taking the wild, thorny cactus and turning it into a remarkable forage plant cannot be overestimated.
+The economic effect of Mr. Burbank's achievement in taking the half-wild, thorny cactus and turning it into a remarkable commercial forage plant cannot be overestimated.
 In summing up briefly what Mr. Burbank has accomplished may be stated:

 First.
-The feeding of the wild, thorny cactus in itself is beyond the experimental stage, having been extensively utilized for hundreds of years in the various parts of the world as a forage, for all classes of livestock.
-But one thing prevented its utilization on a wider scale, namely, the thorns which were very dangerous and which inflicted injury to any animal that fed thereon.
+The feeding of the wild, thorny cactus in itself is beyond the experimental stage, such cactus having been extensively utilized for hundreds of years in the various parts of the world as a forage, for all classes of livestock.
+But one thing prevented its utilization on a wider scale, namely, the thickly set thorns which were very dangerous and which inflicted injury to any animal that fed on cactus from which they had not been removed.

 Second.
 Mr. Burbank has removed this obstacle.
-He has produced from the wild, thorny cactus a cactus which is devoid of thorns.
+He has produced rapid growing cactus free from the mass of long hard annoying thorns which prevented its extended commercial use as a forage.

 Third.
-He has also increased the food value of the Burbank Spineless Cactus very materially.
+He has also increased the food value of the cactus very materially.

 Fourth.
-He has also developed enormously the productivity of the cactus, having, in fact, increased the productivity in many instances over tenfold.
+He has also developed enormously the productivity of the cactus.

 Fifth.
-Mr. Burbank has increased the yield of fruit very greatly, and has developed the sugar content, which runs as high as 16 per cent.
+Mr. Burbank has increased the yield of fruit very greatly, and has developed the sugar content.